gabriel4649/JMdictDB/README.txt

 STATUS
 ======

-This code in under development and is pre-alpha quality.
+This code is under development and is pre-alpha quality.
 Everything here is subject to future change.
 The web pages currently use Perl/cgi.
-These will be changed, most likely to Apache/modperl, when the ui is stabilized.
+These will be changed, most likely to Apache/modperl, when the UI is stabilized.

 ============